Brentford vs Arsenal: Gunners cruise, remain top of the table

 Sunday 18 September

-7am: Brentford v Arsenal – USA Network – WATCH LIVE – PREVIEW
+Brentford 0-3 Arsenal – USA Network – FULL MATCH REPLAY – RECAP & HIGHLIGHTS

 9:15am: Everton v West Ham – USA Network – WATCH LIVE – PREVIEW